AlexMercedCoder/tutorialblog/content/blog/2020/djangoreference/index.md

 ### Setup URLS

 Now to setup the urls for our API in the urls.py in the folder that holds our settings.py.

+**The router knows how to create conventional routes and connect them to the right functions in your ViewSet**

 ```python
 from django.contrib import admin